data-science-for-biotech/git-novice/_episodes/07-github.md

 This effectively does the following on GitHub's servers:

 ~~~
-$ mkdir planets
+$ mkdir variants
-$ cd planets
+$ cd variants
 $ git init
 ~~~
 {: .language-bash}

-If you remember back to the earlier [lesson](../04-changes/) where we added and committed our earlier work on `mars.txt`, we had a diagram of the local repository which looked like this:
+If you remember back to the earlier [lesson](../04-changes/) where we added and committed our earlier work on `b117.txt`, we had a diagram of the local repository which looked like this:

 ![The Local Repository with Git Staging Area](../fig/git-staging-area.svg)